-This Official Statement contains brief descriptions of, among other things, the District, the Resolution, the Refunding Resolution and certain other matters relating to the security for the Bonds and the Refunding Bonds.
+This Official Statement contains brief descriptions of, among other things, the District, the Resolution and certain other matters relating to the security for the Bonds.
 Such descriptions and information do not purport to be comprehensive or definitive.
 All references herein to documents and agreements are qualified in their entirety by reference to such documents and agreements.
-Copies of such documents are available for inspection at the District by request to the Chief Financial Officer at (213) 241-7888, and following delivery of the Bonds and the Refunding Bonds will be on file, as applicable, at the corporate trust office of Wells Fargo Bank, National Association, the Paying Agent for the Bonds (the "Bonds Paying Agent"), in Los Angeles, California and at the corporate trust office of U.S. Bank National Association, the Paying Agent for the Refunding Bonds (the "Refunding Bonds Paying Agent"), in Los Angeles, California.
+Copies of such documents are available for inspection at the District by request to the Chief Financial Officer at (213) 241-7888, and following delivery of the Bonds will be on file, as applicable, at the corporate trust office of U.S. Bank National Association, the Paying Agent for the Bonds (the "Paying Agent"), in Los Angeles, California.